 The curve of oxygen and haemoglobin is shifted to the right when the pO2 decreases, pCO2 increases, the concentration of H+ increases, pH decreases, and body temperature increases.
 This rightward shift of the oxygen-hemoglobin dissociation curve is known as the Bohr effect, facilitating oxygen release to tissues during high metabolic activity.
 Such changes are crucial for meeting the oxygen needs of active tissues like muscles during exercise.

-Hence, the answer is option (1), High pCO2
+Hence, the correct answer is option (1), High pCO2

 Question 3: In breathing movements, air volume can be estimated by